 What you do matters.
 What they do matters.
 There is nothing “woo-woo” about emotional contagion.
 It’s real.
 Emotions, whatever they are, spread.
 Leaders who lead with fear (whether they are consciously aware of it or not) spread fear.
 Leaders who lead with empathy – spread empathy.
 Empathy is the ultimate contributor to building WE based cultures.
 Findings in neuro-research carry important implications for the ways in which we organize our workplaces, our schools, our families and our societies.
 Our brains work on an organizing principle with two primary tasks – minimize threat and maximize reward.

 The need for status (recognition), certainty (safety), autonomy (self-mastery), relatedness (affiliation, love) and fairness are either satisfied or frustrated by WE or ME cultures.

 The latest scientific findings clearly show that social needs are critical to human and social development.
 Contrary to centuries of contrary beliefs, our brains are wired to work together within the social context of community.

 BUILDING THE WE IN ME

 Developing the WE factor inside of us takes work.
 It’s easy (for most of us) to jump into the ME vs. YOU pool.
 Our entire culture is organized to support that.
 WE isn’t popular.
-Oh yes, we teach our kiddies to share their toys and not whack little Jacob with a baseball bat, but as a culture we are still modeling aggression, attack and ruthless competition as our primary values.
+Oh yes, we teach our kiddies to share their toys and not smack little Jacob in nursery school, but as a culture we are still modeling aggression, attack and ruthless competition as our primary values.